Economics - transfer major

 Credits 4Summer/Fall/Winter/Spring

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W; and MTH020; each with a grade of "C" or better, or placement above stated course levels.
-Recommended requisite: Sophomore standing.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W; and MTH020; each with a grade of "C" or higher, or placement above stated course levels.
+Recommended Requisite: Sophomore standing.

 Credits 4Summer/Fall/Winter/Spring